 Any move to add regulatory functions onto the work of departments would require assurances over the independence of oversight, says think tank

-The government must set out details of which bodies will oversee the UK’s compliance with the Brexit withdrawal treaty and any other treaties with the European Union, the Institute for Government has said.
+The government must set out details of which bodies will oversee the UK’s compliance with the Brexit withdrawal treaty and the agrement on the future relationship with the European Union, the Institute for Government has said.